 This year when my second divorce was finally finished, I headed to the east: My daughter was to be graduating summa cum laude from SNHU in Mathematics on Mother’s Day.
 Every mechanic that looked at the little Volvo which was my only return from my second marriage of three years deemed it impossible.
 Every time I prayed, and every Priesthood Blessing I received said it could be done.
 I persevered in the face of impending doom and followed every impression on the journey.
 Just days before Easter, I arrived in New Hampshire and toured the “brick and mortar” campus of SNHU: It was real.
 I made it.

-Through the intense assistance of my first year adviser, Lauren, and then her follow-up, my “senior adviser,” Liz, I recovered from that disastrous first term.
-When my credits began accumulating quickly we realized I may also be eligible to graduate this May.
-I was frustrated when life and the college schedule extended my classes out through August, but was thrilled when the university stated that I could walk with the class of 2017 in spite of the fact I was finishing up in the summer.
+Through the intense assistance of my first-year adviser, Lauren, and then her follow-up, my “senior adviser,” Liz, I recovered from that disastrous first term.
+When my credits began accumulating quickly, we realized I may also be eligible to graduate this May.
+I was frustrated when life and the college schedule extended my classes out through August but was thrilled when the university stated that I could walk with the class of 2017 in spite of the fact I was finishing up in the summer.
 My daughter and I would be walking for graduation the same weekend.

-This Mother’s Day weekend was amazing.
+This Mother’s Day weekend was fabulous.
 Dreams that I never thought I could dream have come true.
 By pursuing her education, Siobhan became the first in her father’s family and my family to achieve her Bachelor’s degree after also being the first in both our families to earn her Associate’s.
 She has made me so proud and she has now made education more possible and inviting for generations of our family yet to come.

 We both have learned to “make our mark,” after coming from those who could do no

-more than to sign with an “x”.
+more than to sign with an “x.”
 I know that our ancestors worked hard and traveled to distances trying to make a better life for their children.
-The pioneers of our families did all they could while imagining greater opportunities for future generations.
+The pioneers of our families did all they could while imagining more significant opportunities for future generations.
 As I traveled across the country to receive the honor of my degree and watch my daughter receive hers, I realized that we are the product of those hopes and dreams.
 I thank God for relatives that reached across the veil to help me to understand that.